 Example.
 Kate, a single taxpayer, has \$70,000 in wages, \$15,000 income from a limited partnership, a \$26,000 loss from rental real estate activities in which she actively participated, and is not subject to the modified adjusted gross income phaseout rule.
-She can use

-\$15,000 of her \$26,000 loss to offset her \$15,000 passive income from the partnership.
-She actively participated in her rental real estate activities, so she can use the remaining \$11,000 rental real estate loss to offset \$11,000 of her nonpassive income (wages).
+She can use \$15,000 of her \$26,000 loss to offset her \$15,000 passive income from the partnership.
+She actively participated in her rental real estate activities, so she can use the remaining \$11,000 of her nonpassive income (wages).

-Commercial revitalization deduction.
-The special allowance must first be applied to losses from rental real estate activities figured without the commercial revitalization deduction.
-Any remaining part of the special allowance is available for the commercial revitalization deduction from the rental real estate activities and is not subject to the active participation rules or the phaseout based on modified adjusted gross in-
+Commercial revitalization deduction (CRD).
+The special allowance must first be applied to losses from rental real estate activities figured without the CRD.
+Any remaining part of the special allowance is available for the CRD from the rental real estate activities and is not subject to the active participation rules or the phaseout based on modified adjusted gross income.